Theo Todman's Web Page

 - Investigate the error reports from the Documenter, especially unused variables & queries.

 - Provide Functional Documentation for Website Generator (using Notes)

-- Plan what to do with "Sitepoint (Learnable) - Sitepoint Learnable Web Development Courses" and the eBooks in my possession.
+- "Sitepoint (Learnable) - Sitepoint Learnable Web Development Courses": Membership cancelled, but plan what to do with the eBooks in my possession.